-Features of the M5 Freeway
+Features of the M5 Motorway

-The M5 East is a 10 kilometre freeway connecting the M5 South West Motorway with General Holmes Drive and the Eastern Distributor.
+The M5 East is a 10 kilometre motorway connecting the M5 South West Motorway with General Holmes Drive and the Eastern Distributor.
 The M5 East provides two lanes of carriageway in each direction and includes twin four kilometre tunnels and a 550 metre tunnel under the Cooks River.

 Off-road shared path facilities extend from King Georges Road to Bexley Road.
 The shared path is linked to local cycle routes.

-Pedestrians and cyclists can cross the freeway via underpasses at Beverly Grove Park, Karingal Street, Arinya Street, Lundy Street and at four crossing points at King Georges Road, Cooloongatta Road, Kingsgrove Road and Bexley Road.
+Pedestrians and cyclists can cross the motorway via underpasses at Beverly Grove Park, Karingal Street, Arinya Street, Lundy Street and at four crossing points at King Georges Road, Cooloongatta Road, Kingsgrove Road and Bexley Road.

 Please note: the eastbound on-motorway bicycle lane, and access to the shared pathway via the gate located 100 metres before the Bexley Road tunnel portal, is now permanently closed due to the King Georges Road Interchange Upgrade.